Have you already chosen your ski holiday destination? Here is your Visit Italy guide on the best places where to ski in Italy.

 Monesi di Triora, in the province of Imperia, is the region's first ski resort, established in the 1950s and with a geographical location just a few kilometers from the sea, a stone's throw from Piedmont and France.
 It features a chairlift that provides a truly spectacular panorama, reaching Mount Saccarello-the highest peak in Liguria-to the statue of Christ the Redeemer.
 To date there are 8 ski slopes divided between blue and red, with a total track length of 17 kilometers.

-In Santo Stefano D'Aveto, a Ligurian resort famous for its parks and natural beauty, you can ski in peace in a facility particularly suited for children and family vacations.
+In Santo Stefano D'Aveto, a Ligurian resort famous for its parks and natural beauty, and home to one of the most charming local Christmas markets, you can ski in peace in a facility particularly suited for children and family vacations.
 Cross-country skiing is feasible thanks to a ring of about 2 kilometers that surrounds the trails, which run for 20 kilometers through the forests of Val d'Aveto.
 Facilities include a snow park, two new chairlifts from Rocca d'Aveto up to Monte Bue, and a ski lift at Prato Cipolla.

 Alberola is located at an altitude of 1,000 meters in the Sassello area, in the province of Savona.
 Its low altitude allows tourists and visitors easy access to the ski resort.
 In its five slopes totaling eight kilometers where it is also possible to practice cross-country skiing thanks to a loop trail that surrounds the slopes.

-Where to ski in northern Italy: get pulled into the snow by the locomotive of Italy
+16. Where to ski in Lombardy: get pulled into the snow by the locomotive of Italy

-If you are in Lombardy or want to travel to this region to enjoy the beauty of the snowy mountains while practicing high altitude sports, you will find a wide variety of ski resorts not too far from Milan.
+If you want to explore the stunning mountains of Lombardy and practice high altitude sports, you will find a wide variety of ski resorts not too far from Milan.
 Especially in the area between the two provinces of Sondrio and Brescia are the main complexes for skiing at its best, finding everything you need for your out-of-town sports vacation.

 Livigno is a unique ski resort, known all over the world and recently awarded the title of best ski area in Europe: its entire area is located in a valley always caressed by good weather and mild climate, with soft snow that allows you to enjoy the services on the slopes from autumn until spring.
 You can enjoy both skiing at high altitude and down in the valley, using the large number of blue, red and black runs available.